hiddentao/koa-session-store/README.md

 ## Session storage layer

 The `store` configuration option specifies where the session data is stored.
-If omitted or set to 'cookie' then session data will be stored in the cookie itself.
+If omitted or set to `"cookie"` then session data will be stored in the cookie itself.

-If you wish to store session data elsewhere (e.g. in Mongo, Redis, etc.) then you must set this to an object which provides the following API:
+If you wish to store session data elsewhere (e.g. in Mongo, Redis, etc.) then you must set this to an object which exposes the following API:

  * **load(sid)** - load session data for given session id
    * `sid` - _{String}_ session identifier.